 416 – 992 – 1913

 For the ability to be productive in a stylish area that has all the amenities an office space needs, look no further than the Cove.
 Whether you work better at night or just plan on working from 9-5, “Your Cove is Calling.”
-Your membership gives you access to the multiple coves in DC and the Boston area to use the private or social spaces available.
-You can also enjoy the unlimited printing and scanning, sip on the local coffee brew, use the Call Box for private video/phone calls, or utilize the lockers and mail boxes to make the co-space yours.
-Cove customers also receive discounts on local businesses, so start downloading the mobile app and reserve your space.
+Membership to Cove gives you access to any of the multiple coves in DC and Boston.
+You can also enjoy unlimited printing and scanning, sip on the free coffee brew, use the Call Box for private video/phone calls, or utilize the lockers and mail boxes to make the co-space yours.
+Cove customers also receive discounts at local businesses, so start downloading the mobile app and reserve your space.

 $30 – 319

-Right in the heart of downtown Austin, Industrious offers not only a space to get work done, but one that doesn’t make you feel like a normal office.
-With floor-to-ceiling windows, Industrious makes the most out of its space by turning its glass windows into whiteboards and every square inch a spot for plants to thrive.
-Enjoy the local coffee, pastries, fruit and beer while working hard.
-Industrious also has indoor parking – an amenity many downtown areas do not have.
+Right in the heart of downtown Austin, Industrious offers not only a space to get work done, but one that feels far better than a normal office.
+With floor-to-ceiling windows, Industrious makes the most out of its space by using its glass windows as whiteboards and filling the offices with beautiful plants and furniture.
+Enjoy the local coffee, pastries, fruit, and beer while working hard.
+Industrious also has indoor parking – an amenity not available in most co-working spaces.

 $449 – 2,555